Illegal Gambling and Assault Charges Upheld in Conviction of Chinese Men

 The attack left the victim bloody and bruised, and it didn’t take long for the incident to make international news.
 The global attention it received led to a quick trial, with 28 people looking at sentences ranging from a few months to 24 years.

-The assault occurred on June 10 at around 2:40 in the morning in Tangshan, a Chinese city located about 90 miles east of Beijing.
-It began after a 41-year-old man placed his hand on the back of a woman who was sharing a meal with friends.
+The assault occurred on June 10 at around 2:40 am in Tangshan, a Chinese city located about 90 miles east of Beijing.
+It began after a 41-year-old man placed his hand on a woman’s back sharing a meal with friends.

 She rejected the advances, setting off the melee as the unidentified man’s ego had suffered a fatal blow.
 Then, aided by accomplices, he and the others began to hit the group of women with chairs, glass bottles and punches before dragging one down the sidewalk and kicking her countless times.